Mitchel Godden

 Mitchel Godden followed in his fathers footsteps and started racing in 1992.
 He started on a 250cc (ex Jeremy Doncaster) Honda red Rocket and rode this for one season before using Godden works 350cc machine and then after a couple of seasons progressed to 500cc class.
-Mitch later progressed to international racing becoming a specialists on German Grasstracks and Dutch Sandtracks.
-He often travelled to many of his European meetings with other riders, notably Trevor Banks the late Vincent Kinchin and “Super” Dave Mears among others.
+Godden later progressed to international racing becoming a specialists on German grasstracks and Dutch sandtracks.